hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 ## Schema Validation

 Provider, resource, and data source schemas also support validation across all attributes.
-This is helpful when checking values in multiple attributes, such as only accepting certain values in one attribute when another is a specific value.
+This is helpful when checking values in multiple attributes, such as ensuring the values are compatible with each other.

 ### Creating Provider Schema Validation